Brandon, Manitoba: Transportation

+Hospitals

+The city is served by Brandon Regional Health Centre.
+The 300 bed hospital is the largest in the Westman Region.

 Utilities

 Water and sewage services are provided by the City of Brandon.
 The city draws water from the Assiniboine River where it is then treated and fluoridated at the community's water treatment plant on McDonald Avenue.
 The Assiniboine River's flow is regulated by the Shellmouth Dam in order to ensure that communities on the river have adequate water supply.
 Brandon has two emergency groundwater wells to supply water in the event of an emergency situation with water supply or if there are issues with water turbidity or elevated organic water hardness.
 Like nearly every community in Manitoba, electricity is 98% hydro generated and supplied by Manitoba Hydro.
 The Brandon Generating Station was a coal powered plant that operated until about 2018.
 It is now natural gas fueled and runs only as a synchronous condenser to regulate grid voltage in southwest Manitoba.

 Media

 The Brandon Sun publishes daily newspapers.